spujadas/elk-docker/README.md

 From the perspective of the log emitting container, the ELK container is now known as `elk`, which is the hostname to be used in the `logstash-forwarder` configuration file.

-With Docker Compose (or Fig) here's what example entries for a (locally built log-generating) nginx container and an ELK container could look like in the `docker-compose.yml` (or `fig.yml`) file.
+With Compose here's what example entries for a (locally built log-generating) nginx container and an ELK container might look like in the `docker-compose.yml` file.

 	nginx:
 	  build: nginx